mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 ## What about _derive_?

-There is a trait-related thing we have used quite extensively and not explained yet, namely the `#[derive]` attribute.
-What it does is generate items (in our case a trait implementation) based on the given data definition (here a struct).
+There is a trait-related feature we have used quite extensively but not explained yet, namely the `#[derive]` attribute.
+When placed above a struct or enum, it tells the compiler to generate an implementation of certain traits automatically.
+For example, `#[derive(Debug)]` will cause the compiler to create the necessary `impl Debug for YourType { ... }` code behind the scenes, so that your type can be printed with `{:?}` in `println!`.

+We'll learn about how to make it work with our own traits in the next lessons.
+For now, you can think of `derive` as a kind of code generator built into the compiler, which is especially useful when the implementation of a trait can be generalized for any type.

 Below you can find a list of derivable traits from the standard library.
-Writing derivation rules for user defined traits is also possible, but goes out of the scope of this lesson.

-Derivable traits:

 - Equality traits: `Eq`, `PartialEq` and comparison traits: `Ord` and `PartialOrd`.
 The `Partial-` versions exist because there are types which don't fulfill the reflexivity requirement of equality (`NaN != NaN`) or do not form a total order (` NaN < 0.0 == false` and `NaN >= 0.0 == false`).